 We have strict procedures that allow us to both check that an elector is entitled to vote, and to ensure that there is no way a voter's vote can be identified.
 As such, for postal voters the declaration is on the outside of the postal vote envelope.

-Electors concerned about their privacy may return their correctly completed postal vote envelope (with ballot papers sealed inside) inside an outer envelope of their own.
-The outer envelope can be addressed to the reply paid address printed on the postal vote envelope.
+Electors concerned about their privacy may return their correctly completed postal vote envelope (with ballot papers sealed inside) inside the outer return envelope provided.
 It will not require a postage stamp if posted within Australia.

 Electoral law allows political parties or candidates to mail postal vote applications to you along with candidate and political party election campaign material.